KassoumHabibou/portfolio/content/_index.md

           description: |2-
               Responsibilities include:

-              * assisted in collecting, wrangling and organizing data from WHO on the spread of Ebola virus in Sub-Saharan Africa.
+              * assisted in collecting, wrangling and organizing data from WHO on the spread of Ebola virus in Sub-Saharan Africa;
-              * perform statistical analyses to aid senior researchers in drawing meaningful conclusions.
+              * perform statistical analyses to aid senior researchers in drawing meaningful conclusions;
               * using machine learning tools to assess the efficiency of international health aid in reducing the Ebola disease spread.
         - title: Research Assistant - Data Analysis (internship)
           company: French Institute of Science and Technology for Transport Development and Networks (IFSTTAR)